LLNL/Curvallis/README.md

    - **u**

    Undo the last data manipulation.
-This include moving an moving points, rotating points, adding points, and removing points.
+This includes moving points, rotating points, adding points, and removing points.
 This does not undo screen changes, like zooming or panning.
 This will only undo the last change, no more previous changes are stored.

    - **_shift_ H**